List of Marvel Comics characters: M: Tiny McKeever

+Tiny McKeever is a character appearing in American comic books published by Marvel Comics.

 Megan McLaren

-Megan McLaren is a fictional reporter in Marvel Comics.
+Megan McLaren is a character in Marvel Comics.
 The character, created by Kurt Busiek and Mark Bagley, first appeared in Thunderbolts #1 (April 1997).
+She is a reporter.

-Megan worked for WJBP-TV and was considered one of the best TV journalists.
-She mostly reported the Thunderbolts' activities such as their battle with The Elements of Doom, Graviton and when Mach I surrendered himself to the authorities.
+McLaren worked for WJBP-TV and was considered one of the best TV journalists.
+She mostly reported the Thunderbolts' activities such as the group's battle with The Elements of Doom, Graviton and when Mach I surrendered himself to the authorities.

-McLaren reported on Roxxon's press conference when they revealed that the Scorpion was now an employee of theirs.
+McLaren reported on Roxxon's press conference when it is revealed that the Scorpion was now an employee of their company.
 She later reported on the aftermath of a battle between the Hulk and the Avengers.

-She reported on the Avengers return from the dead and got to interview She-Hulk, Black Knight, Quicksilver and Crystal before revealing who the new roster was going to be.
+She reported on the Avengers return from the dead and got to interview She-Hulk, the Black Knight, Quicksilver and Crystal before revealing who the group's new roster was going to be.
 McLaren reported on a parade that was held for the heroes and their battle with Ultron.